Getting a Business Loan With No Money

 Cash flow is important, but credit card issuers care more about your personal creditworthiness as a crucial factor in the business loan application.

 There are countless business credit cards on the market today, and they all come with perks, rewards, and features that match the reason you’re looking for funds in the first place.

 As we said before (and as you’ve definitely heard before that), it takes money to make money.
 Using a cash back business credit card is case in point: Spending in certain categories earns you hard cash, which you can then reinvest back into your business.

-Right off the bat, you’ll get $500 cash if you spend $3,000+ within the first three months of owning your card.
+Right off the bat, you can earn a generous welcome offer depending on how much you spend the first three months.
 Then, you’ll receive 5%, 2%, or 1% cash back, depending on which categories you spend in (like cell phone, internet, and cable services, or office supply stores).

 The Chase Ink Business Cash Credit Card also carries no annual fee, which helps you save even more.

 Even if you’re in a position in which you need to build credit, you still have options for cash back cards.
 The Capital One Spark Classic for Business will let you not only earn 1% flat cash back on all purchases with no annual fee, but you’ll build your credit, too.
 Just make sure you pay your bills in full and on time, of course.

 The minimum approval for this credit card is a 550 credit score, so many business owners have options for business credit cards, no matter where their credit stands.